Lettuce Library based Redis Cluster Development vector

 template.setValueSerializer(new StringRedisSerializer());

-Netty Epoll Option Settings
+Netty Epoll option configuration

-Netty Epoll Options
+Netty Epoll options

-| Option | Description |
+| Option | Explanation |

 |---|---|

-| EpollChannelOption.TCP_KEEPIDLE | If there is no load during KEEPIDLE, it transitions to Idle state and performs status checking |
+| EpollChannelOption.TCP_KEEPIDLE | If there is no load during KEEP IDLE, transition to the Idle state and perform a status check. |

-| EpollChannelOption.TCP_KEEPCNT | After transitioning to Idle state, it performs status checking for KEEPCNT times |
+| EpollChannelOption.TCP_KEEPCNT | After transitioning to the idle state, perform status checks for KEEPCNT iterations. |

-| EpollChannelOption.TCP_USER_TIMEOUT | If there is no response to a TCP request for USER_TIMEOUT, it is considered a failure and the TCP connection is released.
-If it is 0, this option is not used. |
+| EpollChannelOption.TCP_USER_TIMEOUT | If there is no response for USER_TIMEOUT after a TCP request, it is considered a failure and the TCP connection is terminated; if set to 0, this option is not used. |

-Netty Epoll Library
+Netty Epoll library

-[Linux netty epoll pom.xml example]
+netty epoll pom.xml example for Linux

 <dependency>